Last Updated on 6 July 2023 by Editorial Team

 Structural engineering plays a critical role in ensuring the safety and stability of structures.
 Without proper structural design and analysis, buildings and other structures can collapse, leading to injury, loss of life, and significant property damage.
 Structural engineers are responsible for ensuring that structures are safe, stable, and capable of withstanding various loads and forces.

-A Structural Engineer also ensure that structures comply with building codes and regulations, which helps prevent accidents and disasters.
+Structural Engineers also ensure that structures comply with building codes and regulations, which helps prevent accidents and disasters.

 The Role and Responsibilities of a Structural Engineer

 The role of a structural engineer is to design, analyse, and oversee the construction of structures such as buildings, bridges, and tunnels.

 They are responsible for ensuring that structures are safe, stable, and functional.
 Some of the key responsibilities of structural engineers include:-